mediapack-me/anticipatables/README.md

-# Client Side Code for the Anticipatables Mech
+# Client side library for the Anticipatables Expectation Manager
 ----